Zeitenspiegel

 Zeitenspiegel Reportagen is an agency of writers and photographers based in Weinstadt, near Stuttgart, Germany.
-The agency works for all the major German magazines such as Stern, Focus, GEO, and Die Zeit, as well as international newspapers and magazines.
+The agency works for all of the major German magazines such as Stern, Focus, GEO, and Die Zeit, as well as international newspapers and magazines.

-The agency’s signature style is reportage.

 In 2008, Zeitenspiegel members received awards, including the Ernst Schneider Award of the German Chamber of Industry and Commerce and a first-place finish in the European Parliament Prize for Journalism.
-In addition to classic photo reportages, the Zeitenspiegel group also takes on short assignments.
-Zeitenspiegel Reportagen is active in the field of advertising (Daimler, Pfizer) and corporate publishing through their subsidiary Agentur's.
+The agency’s signature style is reportage, the process of reporting news.

 Journalism Academy

 The Zeitenspiegel-Reportageschule Günter Dahl trains the next generation of feature journalists.
 The Zeitenspiegel members and renowned reporters and photographers share their skills and knowledge with young people in one-year courses.
 The Zeitenspiegel-Reportageschule Günter Dahl was voted the second-best Journalism Academy in Germany on journalismus.com.

 Hansel Mieth Prize

-Since 1998, Zeitenspiegel has presented annual awards to members for reporting on socially relevant themes in memory of its honorary member Johanna “Hansel” Mieth.
+Since 1998, Zeitenspiegel has presented annual awards to members for reporting on socially relevant themes in memory of its honorary member Johanna "Hansel" Mieth (1909-1998) of Santa Rosa, California.
 The Hansel Mieth Prize is presented to a reporter-photographer team for a completed feature in German, published or unpublished.
+The Hansel Mieth Prize is one of the most important honors in German journalism; text and photos are judged equally, in terms of the quality of journalism and social relevance.
+In 2022, the prize was 6,000 euros.

-Up-and-coming journalists have the opportunity to compete for the annual Gabriel Grüner Grant which funds research on an exceptionally promising story.
+Up-and-coming journalists can also compete for the annual Gabriel Grüner Grant, which funds research on an exceptionally promising story.

-Zeitenspiegel dedicates this award to its member and friend Johanna Hansel Mieth of Santa Rosa, California (1909-1998).